abelsj60/my-site/app/data/reveries/12-14-19-at-santa-con-a-new-certainty-on-code.md

 It took all of five minutes.
 I felt a new certainty about code as I rejoined all the Santas on the street — good design is easy to debug.
 Bad design is not.

-A very Merry Christmas indeed.
+A very merry Christmas indeed.

 -j